nescirem/nescirem.github.io/source/_posts/A-brief-introduction-for-wave-propagations-in-porous-media.md

 ![](/imgs/SierpinskiTriangle.png "Sierpinski triangle")

 Fig. 2.
-Sierpinski triangle (referenced from Wikipedia)
+Sierpinski triangle (Source: Wikipedia)

 ![](/imgs/MengerSponge.jpg "Menger sponge")

 Fig. 3.
-Menger sponge (referenced from Wikipedia)
+Menger sponge (Source: Wikipedia)

 Since the invention of fractal theory, it has been applied to investigate the transportation problem in porous media.
 The porosity and permeability of porous media may be related to the fractal index.